vbem/lilei.tech/resumes/en_US/index.md

   - Lead the big-data platform Dev team to achieve the tech standard of data gathering, construction of data lake, development of client-side SDK, achieving unified data lake for multiple subsidiaries in this enterprise.
   - Drive [open-source](https://github.com/opgcn) of partial general components of this enterprise.
   - As the Sr. Manager role, I am also responsible for the overall technical architecture designing, core module development, cross-teams technical communication, new technology research, tech specification landing, recruitment & training, task decomposition, KPI assessment of engineers and other related works.
-- Achievements：
+- Achievements:
   - President Award of Oriental Pearl Group in 2018
   - [Science Progress Award](/resumes/resources/Science-Progress-Award.jpg) of China Television Technology Academy in 2019
   - Promotion from Sr. Engineer to Manager to Sr. Manager within 4 years in a traditional government-owned enterprise, all by personal working ability.

 ### 2014/09 - 2016/09